What is a DUA?

 - Human or non-human subjects research determination, whether determined by the IRB and linked via Manage Related Projects, or determined by the faculty member overseeing the project,

-- The corresponding Data Security Level via link to the corresponding Research Safety submission, and
+- The corresponding Data Security Level via link to the linked Data Safety submission, and

 - Applicable email correspondence with the Provider.